Hydrospheredata/hydro-serving/docs/advanced/aws/production-ready-infrastructure.md

 AWS has a service Elastic Container Registries, but this service can't auto-create repository on push.
 We can't use it, to store our serving docker image.

-You can use an external registry, like a DockerHub, Artifactory, VMWare Harbour.
+You can use an external registry, like a DockerHub, Artifactory, VMWare Harbour, or your own registry.
 Also, you could use AWS marketplace to find registries solutions or just install a container registry with the certificate on EC2.

 ## Set registry in helm

-After uploading the model, hydro-serving-manager make docker image and store it in the registry and kubelet service should be able to download it.
+After uploading the model, hydro-serving-manager make docker image and store it in the registry (path https://urlregistry.example.com/modelname:modelversion) and kubelet service should be able to download it.
 In `values.yaml` or `values-production.yaml` set

 ```yaml